-The program participation estimates assume that 1,545 downspouts will be disconnected annually, which equates to approximately \$0.05 per gallon removed. perform MSD will strategically evaluations for geotechnical basins originally marked as unsuitable for downspout disconnection in order to increase the overall effectiveness of this program.
+program participation estimates The assume that 1,545 downspouts will be disconnected annually, which equates to approximately \$0.05 per gallon removed.
+MSD will strategically perform geotechnical evaluations for basins originally marked as unsuitable for downspout disconnection in order to increase the overall effectiveness of this program.